pluralsight/guides/draft/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api-and-angularjs/article.md

 ```bash
  rails db:migrate
 ```
- Go to the file of your model and add the following code:
+Second, to the file of your model and add the following code:
  ```ruby
  #app/models/item.rb
 class Item < ApplicationRecord